dOpensource/dsiprouter/README.md

 ### Prerequisites:

 - Must run this as the root user (you can use sudo)
-- Kamailio needs to be installed with the default kamailio configurtion directory, which is /etc/kamailio on CentOS 7
+- Kamailio needs to be installed with the default kamailio configuration directory, which is /etc/kamailio on CentOS 7
 - The Kamailio database must be mysql and the root user must be able to access the tables without a password.
 You can add a password to the root database user after the installation.

 ### Installing and Running It:

 The install command will install dSIPRouter.

-./dsiprouter.sh install
+`./dsiprouter.sh install`

 If you need to proxy RTP traffic then add the -rtpengine parameter.
 So, the command to install dSIPRouter and the RTPEngine would be

-./dsiprouter.sh install -rtpengine
+`./dsiprouter.sh install -rtpengine`

 Once the install is complete, dSIPRouter will automatically start the Web GUI and the RTPEngine.

-Open a broswer and go to http://[ip address of your server]:5000
+Open a browser and go to http://[ip address of your server]:5000

 The default username/password is admin/password.